kumasuke120/experimental-projects/workbook-event-reader/README.md

 Re-encapsulates [Apache POI](https://poi.apache.org/) Event API for processing Excel workbook, making it easy for reading SpreadsheetML and legacy Excel document with a same unified interface.
 All values read from Excel document will be converted to sensible corresponding Java types.

-## Sample Program
+## Sample
-The following code reads and converts its content to a well-formed XML document:
+The following code reads a workbook and converts its content to a well-formed XML document:
 ```java
 public class ToXmlPrinter {
     public static void main(String[] args) {